cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 structure allows for both open-source and proprietary applications to promote widespread use across government, military, academic, and commercial markets.

-The Physiology Engine team as a whole is very passionate about the use of simulated physiology for medical training and education.
+The engine team as a whole is very passionate about the use of simulated physiology for medical training and education.
 As such, we intend to develop and maintain a useful, high quality, open source application that will be extended and improved by our team and the community over time.

-## Where can I ask questions or get help?
-Our team spent a great deal of time documenting the engine and our system models.
-Please look at the documentation first.
-For more specific questions about connecting the engine with an external interface or extending system models, email us at physiology@kitware.com.

-## Is the Physiology Engine a game?
+## Is the physiology engine a game?
-No, it is a physiology engine that can power immersive learning and serious games for medical training.
-The Physiology Engine can provide a realistic training experience by producing real-time results to trauma and treatment.
+No, it is a engine that can power immersive learning and serious games for medical training.
+The engine can provide a realistic training experience by producing real-time results to trauma and treatment.
 A physiology engine can enhance the user experience of applications by providing a comprehensive physiological response to insults and interventions.

-## What are some possible Physiology Engine applications?
+## What are some possible physiology engine applications?
 There is a wide range of potential applications, a few include:
 - Powering serious games for medical education and training
 - Producing responsive physiology in real time for manikin training